cncf/communitygroups/README.md

   - This includes support from CNCF (Audra Montenegro and Katie Greenley)
   - And quarterly tips and tricks session hosted by Bevy expert Maia Walshe

-✒️ NOTE: With over 150 global chapters, w cannot monetarily support your community group with sponsorships outside what is listed above.
+✒️ NOTE: With over 180 active global chapters, w cannot monetarily support your community group with sponsorships outside what is listed above.

 ## Best Practices